scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2020-03-17-covid-19-hackathon-planning.md

 Towards the meeting we will discuss possible topics and data sources at the [#covid-19 stream](https://clojurians.zulipchat.com/#narrow/stream/227504-covid-19) of the Clojurians Zulip.

-**Please mark your preferred dates for the hackathon [here](https://doodle.com/poll/8imu9dyqmftygihs).**

 See the Q&A below for some more details.

-Wishes for good health and better times!

-The scicloj organizing team
+Wishes for good health and better times! -- the scicloj organizing team

 ## Q&A